Are walnuts good for you? Rich in good fats, vitamins and minerals, discover the benefits of including these nuts as part of a balanced diet.

 Nutritional value of walnuts

-Like all nuts, walnuts contain good fats, such as monounsaturated and polyunsaturated fats (PUFAs), but they are also a good source of the essential fatty acid omega-3.
+Like all nuts, walnuts contain good fats, such as monounsaturated and polyunsaturated fats (PUFAs), but they are also a valuable vegetarian source of the essential fatty acid omega-3.
 They also contain iron, selenium, calcium, zinc, vitamin E and some B vitamins.

 Are walnuts good for the brain?